11 Ways to Respond Effectively to Manipulative Apology Patterns

 The most common reactions include:

-1. Prioritizing Peace Over Clarity
+1. Prioritising Peace Over Clarity

 You accept the apology simply to end the conflict.